-Yes, there is room to grow, to move from the spiritual milk of the Word of God to the spiritual meat of the Word of God.
+Yes, there is always room to grow, to move from the spiritual milk of the Word of God to the spiritual meat of the Word of God.
 There is more we should want to know.
+After all, we are preparing for an eternity, not just to learn something so we can take a test and then forget it.
 We should want to immerse ourselves in what there is to learn.
 And how much more is there to learn?

-Did you become a farmer or a machinist, or a sign-painter or a cook or a teacher's aide just by learning three words?
-Did you become a nurse, or a tool and die maker or a pilot or an accountant or a minister or - well, name your own occupation - just by learning three words?
+Did you become a farmer or a machinist, or a sign-painter or a cook or a teacher or an assembler just by learning three words?
+Did you become a nurse, or am engineer or a pilot or an accountant or a minister or - well, name your own occupation - just by learning three words?

 In seminary, we spent one whole school year of daily classes of about 55 minutes each going through volume 2 of a three-volume set of Christian doctrine called "Christian Dogmatics" by Franz Pieper.
 It was translated from the German and about 400 pages of its 557 English language pages teach what the Bible says about Jesus Christ, just one of the three persons of the Triune God.
-That's an example of the "Wall Street Journal version" of Christian doctrine.
+That's an example of the thorough "Wall Street Journal version" of Christian doctrine.